I have a confession to make. I had my favorites. My second son was a favorite. BEFORE.

 - I will continue to be his mother as I let him be my son.
-I will continue to cook for him and even cook his favorite ginataang kalabasa at tinolang manok.
+This mother will continue to cook for him and even cook his favorite ginataang kalabasa at tinolang manok.
 I will continue to offer help with his assignments.
 If he told me “I can manage”, I will trust him and let him do his own thing.

 - I will respect his opinion and choices as he is exploring his world.
 I will let him see the beauty and the ugliness of life so he will learn from it.
-I will be by his side to guide him, but I will not restrict him of his choices.
+As a mother, I will be by his side to guide him, but I will not restrict him of his choices.
 I have my style and preferences and so does he.

 - I thought of setting special dates with each of my boys.
 So with second son, I will bring him in museums because he loves to be amazed and educated.
 We will have our own dinner or lunch together at cafes and burger houses because he loves to experiment on drinks and wants his burger grilled and slightly charred.